Dead reckoning: Localization of mobile sensor nodes

-Localizing a static sensor node is not a difficult task because attaching a GPS device suffices the need of localization.
+Localizing a static sensor node is not a difficult task because attaching a Global Positioning System (GPS) device suffices the need of localization.
 But a mobile sensor node, which continuously changes its geographical location with time is difficult to localize.
 Mostly mobile sensor nodes within some particular domain for data collection can be used, i.e, sensor node attached to an animal within a grazing field or attached to a soldier on a battlefield.
 Within these scenarios a GPS device for each sensor node cannot be afforded.
 Some of the reasons for this include cost, size and battery drainage of constrained sensor nodes.